awech/tomputils/doc/source/scripts.rst

       -t TIMEOUT              Time, in seconds, job is allowed to run

     optional arguments:
       -f LOCKFILE             Path to the lock file.
+If not specified, use the default.
+If a lockfile is provided and the job has been running too long, I will attempt to remove the lockfile after killing the job.
-Default is provided based on the command path if omitted -m ADDRESS              Address to email when a job is killed -g                      Kill job by group id rather than process id -v                      Print more stuff
+      -m ADDRESS              Address to email when a job is killed -g                      Kill job by group id rather than process id -v                      Print more stuff